c08oprkiua/miitraverse/Documentation/Networking.md

-MiiTraverse has a networking node, autoloaded at startup, that manages both logins and API requests.
+MiiTraverse has two networking node, autoloaded at startup, that manage Account Server and API requests, respectively.

 # Account server design: